-Peer-to-peer networks, often shortened as P2P, offer an essential component to blockchains because the core values of the network design allow for decentralization.
-Rather than a typical client-server model in which individual clients request services or information from a central server, a peer-to-peer network is more resilient and allows peers on the network to directly interact with other peers.
+Peer-to-peer networks, often shortened to P2P, offer an essential component to blockchains because the core values of the network design allow for decentralization.
+Rather than a typical client-server model in which individual clients request services or information from a central server, a peer-to-peer network is more resilient and allows users to directly interact with other peers.
 Peer-to-peer networks are self-organizing and therefore can be self-sustaining.
 This is a significant component of decentralized systems that allow blockchains to do what they are purposed for.

 The client-server model has failed users of the internet.
-The price to be connected via this necessary global internet is giving up your personal data.
+The price to be connected via this necessary global internet is giving up control of your personal data.
 Your information is compiled into these central servers and sold without your knowledge.
 With many popular search engines and social media sites, you’re not the consumer, you’re the product.
 A shift away from the client-server model is a shift away from large data repositories that are ripe targets for attack.

 Additionally, P2P networks help to ensure resiliency within the network.
 As more nodes arrive in the system the mining power of the blockchain increases, making the chain more secure.
 For example,.xyz domain names support the Ethereum Name Service and can now be linked with decentralized identities!